aarontran/snr-filaments/agenda.md

 * Model code -- test it out first, before automating / wasting time scripting stuff up.
-Parameter space could be weird, so might have trouble converging
+Parameter space could be weird, so might have trouble converging (partially done)

 Then look at spatial dependence of B field, robustness of numbers from approx python model.
-Brian asked, does B field scale with stronger energy dependence Should verify this.
+Brian asked, does B field scale with stronger energy dependence Should verify this (NOT ADDRESSED YET, July 27).
 Need to have discussion/commentary on what affects what.

 On using different calculations of the FWHM: how do I show the effect of these different procedures?
 Some kind of normalization?
 (Figure 10 of Ressler).